collocations.org

 completely, quite

-Her selfish behaviour completely spoiled the evening.
+Her selfish reaction completely spoiled the party.

 rather, slightly, somewhat

-VERB + SPOIL
+VERB + spoil

-mustn''t, not be going to, not want to
+hate to, not be going to, not want to

-I don''t want to spoil things for everyone else.
+I don't want to spoil things for everyone else.

 be a pity to